American Landmark: Willis (Sears) Tower

-Sears-Roebuck was the largest retailer in the world at the time of the tower's construction, and expected a massive need for their corporate offices and significant future growth.
-Increased competition from other firms and the advent of the internet created a very different reality, and in 1988 the company sold the tower and moved to a new headquarters in the Chicago suburbs, leaving only their name behind.
-In 2009, that last vestige was removed as well when insurance broker Willis Group Holdings moved into the building and signed a 15 year naming rights deal.
+Sears-Roebuck was the largest retailer in the world at the time of the tower's construction and expected a massive need for their corporate offices and significant future growth.
+However, increased competition from other firms and the advent of the internet created a very different reality, and in 1988 the company sold the tower and moved to a new headquarters in the Chicago suburbs, leaving only its name behind.
+In 2009, that last vestige was removed when insurance broker Willis Group Holdings moved into the building and signed a 15-year naming rights deal.

 Concerns about potential terrorist attacks and a glut of office space in the Chicago market have contributed to varying occupancy rates in the tower.
 A current renovation project has added several amenities and drawn new tenants to the tower, including United Continental Holdings, the parent company of United Airlines, which is headquartered here.